Bobby-Krishnan/Shrinx/README.md

 #  Shrinx — Token Compression CLI Tool

-Shrinx is a CLI tool for compressing natural language logs or datasets to reduce token count — optimized for large language model (LLM) pipelines.
-It normalizes JSON files, compresses messages via Hugging Face summarization (or WizardLM offline), and outputs compressed `.jsonl` files with topic tagging and full telemetry.
+Shrinx is a Python-based command-line tool for compressing token-heavy JSON chat logs and datasets without losing semantic meaning.
+Optimized for large language model (LLM) pipelines, it helps reduce token counts to lower costs, improve latency, and increase API efficiency when working with models like OpenAI, Claude, or WizardLM.
+Shrinx normalizes `.json` files into `.jsonl`, compresses messages using Hugging Face summarization (or offline WizardLM if available), and adds topic classification with full compression telemetry — making it ideal for streamlining LLM-based applications at scale.

 ---